 “Here at the port area, [vendors] wake up around 2 a.m. to be there at 4 a.m. and get the fresh fish straight from the sea.
 It’s all super fresh.
 Not from the day before, maybe from a couple hours ago.
 We are lucky that we are just next to the Mediterranean Sea,” she says.

-The high standards for food quality in Valencia and in Spain, and how they are committed to utilizing fresh, local, and seasonal ingredients, more popularly described as the “Mediterranean diet.”
+The high standard for food quality in Valencia and in Spain, and the commitment to utilizing fresh, local, and seasonal ingredients, is more popularly described as the “Mediterranean diet.”

 “I think that when [someone is] coming to this part of Europe [they think] of the food.
 Like, you get here and you're not looking for McDonald's.
 You're looking for a paella.
 Or, I don't know, for some tapas or some bread with tomato and olive oil and maybe ham.
 It’s like gastronomical tourism,” says Arenas.